right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 I-nterest: Making her realize whom she's talking to
 V-alue: Giving her reasons to chase you
 E-motional hijacking: Taking control of her state
-T-akeaways: Expressing a little interest and finding flaws
+T-akeaways: Expressing a little interest and finding flawsW-illingness: Qualifying her

----

-# CHASE HUGHES

-W-illingness: Qualifying her
 O-penness: Showing your "sensitive" side
 S-eduction: laying the groundwork for sex
 I-nteraction: demonstrating your interest beyond sex